iferminm/iferminm.github.io/content/Blog/microservices.md

 These services are, in my opinion, mostly **poorly integrated** and fault tolerance **is not the rule**, sometimes error responses are silenced and bypassed which is quite bad.
 Also, the integration goes over *HTTP*, which could be very unreliable even within the internal network and gives you a lot of headaches when you need to integrate more and more services.
+But the whole point of migrating to *microservices* is to solve all those issues and have a better engineered platform to keep both product and tech as happy as possible and be able to move faster at the same time.

 We dedicated some time now to study **best practices** for implementing a microservices based architecture and built some proof of concepts and deployed one of them to production here are some of my key learning and good practices taken from what I've read and personal experience actually